 sudo nano /var/www/html/wordpress/wp-config.php

-Finally, after replacing the keys, save and close the file.
+After replacing the keys, save and close the file.
 In nano, press CTRL+X, then Y, then Enter.

-Nginx Server Block Configuration for WordPress LEMP Setup
+Create the Nginx Server Block for WordPress

 sudo nano /etc/nginx/sites-available/example.com.conf